hpc-carpentry/hpc-parallel-novice/_episodes/02-02-parallel-estimate.md

 > 1. Manually copying a book and producing a clone
 > 2. Clearing the table after dinner
 > 3. Rinsing the dishes with one sink
-> 4. A family getting dressed to leave the appartment for a birthday party
+> 4. A family getting dressed to leave the apartment for a birthday party
 >
 > Think about what the inputs are to the task at hand.
 Can individual items of the inputs be processed independent of each other?
 >